KingBodhi/skywalkerswings/DEPLOYMENT.md

 - **Development**: Uses localhost URLs for API calls
 - **Production**: Uses relative URLs that resolve to the current domain

-This is handled automatically by the blog page components.
+This is handled automatically by the blog page.components.
 No additional configuration is needed.

 ## Database Setup

 The application uses PostgreSQL in production with the following models:
 - User (admin authentication)
 - BlogPost (blog content)
-- Product/Collection/Cart/Order (e-commerce)
+- Product/Collection/Cart/Order (e.commerce)

 All blog posts are stored in the database and managed through the admin panel at `/admin`.